LilyTronics/lily_data_logger_software/readme.md

 The command has a keyword `{float:2,3}` the desired value, will be converted to a string with a floating point representation.
 The representation will have 2 digits before the decimal point and 3 digits behind the digital point.
 For example if the desired value is 3.5V this will be sent as: `U=03.500V`.

 There are a number of variations possible:

 * `{float}`: a floating point with as many digits as required.
 * `{float:,3}`: a floating point with as many digits as required before the decimal point and 3 digits behind the decimal point
+* `{float:2,3}`: a floating point with as 2 digits as before the decimal point and 3 digits behind the decimal point
-* `{float:1-3,0-3}`: a floating point with 1 to 3 digits before the decimal point and 0 to 3 digits behind the decimal point.
+* `{float:1-2,1-3}`: a floating point with 1 to 2 digits before the decimal point and 1 to 3 digits behind the decimal point.
 * `{int}`: an integer with as many digits as required.
-* `{int:3}`: an integer with three digits using leafing zeros if needed.
+* `{int:3}`: an integer with three digits using leading zeros if needed.
 * `{str}`: a literal string value with undefined length.
 * `{str:32}`: a literal string value with a length of 32 characters, spaces will be added at the end of the string to match the length.
+  Strings longer than 32 characters are truncated.
+* `{str:6-32}`: a literal string value with a length of 6 to 32 characters, spaces will be added at the end of the string to match the length.
+  Strings longer than 32 characters are truncated.

 2023 - LilyTronics (https://lilytronics.nl)